-We would be hard-pressed to find an example outside of conventional schools in which people are sorted into one-year age groups where they spend most of their day.
-Multi-age classrooms are a much better approximation of what life is really like, and we think children benefit from these early experiences.
+We would be hard-pressed to find an example outside of conventional schools, in which people are sorted into one-year age groups and told to spend most of their day together.
+Multi-age classrooms are a much better approximation of what life is really like, and children benefit from these early experiences.

 What did Dr. Montessori have to say about it?

 Maria Montessori had a way with words.
 While she was a woman of science who relied heavily on her observations, her descriptions and explanations often captured the hearts of her audience.
 Her discussion of the multi-age classroom was no different.

 “Our schools have shown how children of different ages help one another.
 The younger ones watch what the older ones are doing and ask all kinds of questions, and the older ones explain.
 This is really useful teaching, for the way that a five year old interprets and explains things is so much nearer than ours to the mind of a child of three, that the little one learns easily, whereas we would scarcely be able to get through to him.
 There is harmony and communication between them that is not possible between an adult and such a young child.
 There is a natural mental osmosis between them.
 A child of three is also quite capable of taking an interest in the work of a five year old, because in fact the difference in their abilities is not that great.

 “People are concerned about whether a child of five who is always helping other children will make sufficient progress himself.
 But, firstly, he doesn’t spend his whole time teaching, but has his own freedom and knows how to use it.
 Secondly, teaching really allows him to consolidate and strengthen his own knowledge, which he must analyze and use anew each time, so that he comes to see everything with greater clarity.
 The older child also gains from this exchange.”Dr. Maria Montessori